iAbhishek91/google-cloud/ACE.md

 - *Planning and configuring a cloud solution*
   - **planning and estimate GCP product use using price calculator**
   - **planning and configure compute resources**
-    - select appropriate compute choice for a given workload (compute engine, GKE, App Engine flxible, Cloud Run, Cloud Functions)
+    - select appropriate compute choice for a given workload (compute engine, GKE, App Engine flexible, Cloud Run, Cloud Functions)
     - Using preemptible VMs and custom machine types as appropriate.
   - **Planning and configuring data storage options**
     - cloud SQL, BigQuery, Cloud Spanner Cloud Bigtable)